algoseekgit/algoseek-connector/README.md

 - Filtering by column value/column expression
 - Grouping by column(s)
 - Sorting by column(s)
-- All common artithmetic, logical operations on dataset columns and function application
+- All common arithmetic, logical operations on dataset columns and function application
-- Fetching query results as a pandas dataframe
+- Fetching query results as a pandas DataFrame

 ## Getting Started